ratosh/sc2_maps/README.md

 Embedding mods files into a SC2 map, can be changed to support more mods but for this repo always having 2 is the desired behavior.

 ## Fixes
-Intended to solve issues when making new sc2 maps to be compatible with 4.10 version.
+Intended to solve problems when making new sc2 maps to be compatible with 4.10 version.

+Covered problems:
+* Missing weapons details

 ### Weapons

+Due to changes on 5.x.x patches, some weapons are not available on the API.
+We add them as visual effects or buffs that should not affect the gameplay.
-The protobuff API is designed for weapons to be shared inside unit type data, so we can't change weapons based on current state of a unit.
+There is also an issue with units that change weapon behavior without changing unit type (VoidRay, Oracle and Bunkers).
+We can't just add the weapon as the Protobuff protocol is designed with weapon info shared on unit type data, so we can't change weapon information based on current state of a specific unit.

-To overcome this issue we add buffs to units giving more information.
-Here is a list of special weapons:
+Current solution to this issue is to add visual buffs to units giving more information.
+Here is how we add this information:
-* Void ray: Has the basic weapon defined and a buff telling if void ray prismatic alignment is active, but we can't tell what is different on that weapon.
+* Void ray: Has the basic weapon defined and a buff telling if void ray prismatic alignment is active.
+Bots should integrate the weapon and add a bonus damage when the buff is active.
 * Oracle: Has the basic weapon and a buff telling that weapon is active.
 Bots should integrate that the weapon is only active when the buff is active.
 * Bunker: No weapons but has buffs to specify the amount of units inside.
-Bots should integrate the weapon from the units.
+Bots should integrate the weapon, changing the attack amount based on the amount of units.

-We can discuss better solutions.

-## How to use
+## How to create a map

 Using build_sc2map.py the script to merge folders and pack the map